ElianPangalila/CompMusProject2019/README.md

 [Date x Mean Instrumentalness](https://raw.githubusercontent.com/ElianPangalila/CompMusProject2019/master/date_meaninstru_BEATLES.png)

-There's a good chance I will try to find different corpus, because so far nothing interesting about the corpus has come up.
+There's a good chance I will try to find different corpus, because so far nothing interesting about the corpus has come up about this one.